skrattaren/apf.rst/apf.rst

 + [p.
 195] "'Ah, Humbugs?' he said."

-  In Charles Dickens' "`A Christmas Carol`_", Scrooge has the catchphrase "Bah!
+  In Charles Dickens' **A Christmas Carol**, Scrooge has the catchphrase "Bah!
 Humbug!".

 + [p.
 208] "'[...] letting me hire a boat and sail around to the islands of –'"

-  Darwin gathered much of the data for his version of evolutionary theory while in the Galapagos Islands, which he visited on HMS "Beagle_".
+  Darwin gathered much of the data for his version of evolutionary theory while in the Galapagos Islands, which he visited on HMS **Beagle**.

 + [p.
 212] "'You know what happens to kids who suck their thumbs, there's this big monster with scissors all –'"

-  There is a classic set of children's stories called (in English) "`Slovenly Peter`_", by Heinrich Hoffman, originally written in German circa 1840.
+  There is a classic set of children's stories called (in English) **Slovenly Peter**, by Heinrich Hoffman, originally written in German circa 1840.
 One of the stories is about the scissor man, who comes in and cuts the thumbs off of a little girl who refuses to stop sucking her thumbs.